 1) Once everyone has arrived, begin the meal with a prayer not only for the food, but that God would be in the conversation and community that follows.
 Follow up with introductions if necessary.

-3) Toward the end of the meal—perhaps after a break to serve dessert—invite the group to share what they see God doing in their lives, and what they are hoping he will do soon.
+2) Toward the end of the meal—perhaps after a break to serve dessert—invite the group to “check-in” by sharing about their week and one or two prayer requests.
 You might help your group think through this by asking them to think of “highs” and “lows.”

-4) After sharing, create space for prayer.
+3) After sharing, create space for prayer.
 Be mindful of how well your group knows one another; at your first Table Group, you might just say a prayer for all the requests, with the intent of inviting more people to pray, or having everyone pray for the person on their right at future gatherings.

 5) Allow people to stay and linger by offering seconds on dessert or bringing out a game for everyone to play.

-Resources FOR HOSTS ON BUILDING COMMUNITY
+OPTIONAL Resources FOR HOSTS ON BUILDING COMMUNITY

 The pursuit of the table: Eating and drinking